Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: The Version Maintenance Problem

-\myparagraph{Set.} To execute a \set($d$) operation (where $d$ is a data pointer), a processor $p$ simply needs to create a new version $v$ locally, and then find an empty slot for this version in the status array.
-Let $i$ be the index of this empty slot.
-Next, it initializes $S[i]$ with the new version, writes $d$ into $D[i]$ and sets $v$ as the current version by writing it into \currentv{}.
-Before terminating, $p$ also scans the announcement array, and helps every processor whose helping flag is up (i.e. $A[k] = \langle 1, *\rangle $).
-To ensure that the helping is successful, $p$ needs to perform three CAS instructions on $A[k]$.
-Each CAS tries to set $A[k]$ to $\langle 0, \currentv{} \rangle$.
-These CAS operations can be thwarted at most twice by the \acquire($k$) operation that requested help, so that operation is guaranteed to have a committed value after the third helping CAS.
+Now we assume that $p$ did find an empty slot in $S$.
+Let $i$ be the index of this empty slot. $p$ initializes $S[i]$ with the new version, and writes $d$ into $D[i]$.
+Before setting $v$ as the current version and terminating, $p$ scans the announcement array, and helps every process that needs help (i.e. $A[k] = \langle true, *\rangle $).
+To ensure that the helping is successful, $p$ needs to perform three CAS operations on $A[k]$.
+Each CAS tries to set $A[k]$ to $\langle 0, oldVer \rangle$, where $oldVer$ is the version that $p$ currently has acquired (announced in $A[p]$).
+To ensure that $oldVer$ is still valid, $p$ checks whether it is still the current version.
+If it is not, $p$ aborts.
+These CAS operations can be thwarted at most twice by the \acquire($k$) that requested help, so that the help is guaranteed to have succeeded after the third CAS.
+Finally, $p$ tries to set $v$ as the current version by CASing it into \currentv{}.
+If this CAS succeeds, so does $p$'s \set[] operation.
+If it fails, $p$ aborts, but first clears the slot it occupied in $S$ to allow others to use it.

-\myparagraph{Acquire.} The goal of an \acquire($k$) operation is to reserve some version by committing it into $A[k]$.
-It begins by requesting help, reading the current version $v$, and announcing it in $A[k]$ using a CAS.
-To ensure that $v$ is still the current version at the announcing step, the operation reads \currentv{} again (we apologize but $v$ and \currentv{} are not the same).
-If it finds that \currentv{} hasn't changed, then it proceeds to commit $v$, again with a CAS.
-If it finds that \currentv{} has been updated, it reads the new current version $w$, announces $w$ in $A[k]$ with a CAS, and starts over.
-This time, if it finds that \currentv{} has been updated once again, it knows that two \set{} operations have occurred, one of which must have committed a version into $A[k]$ by performing 3 helping CASes.
-If $v$ or $w$ is still the current version, we use a CAS to set the helping flag in $A[k]$ to $0$, after which $A[k].\tt{help}$ must be $0$---either this CAS succeeds and set $A[k].\tt{help}=0$, or this CAS fails, meaning that it is already set to $0$ (see details below).
+\myparagraph{Acquire.} The \acquire($k$) operation begins by requesting help, reading the current version $v$, and announcing it in $A[k]$.
+To ensure that $v$ is still the current version at the announcing step, the operation reads \currentv{} again.
+There are two cases.
+If it finds that \currentv{} has been updated, it starts over.
+It will only ever restart once, because if it finds that \currentv{} has been updated once again, it knows that two \set{} operations have occurred, one of which must have committed a version into $A[k]$ by performing 3 helping CASes.
+If $v$ is still the current version, we use a CAS to set the helping flag in $A[k]$ to $0$.
+Even if this CAS fails, $A[k]$'s helping flag must now be $0$, since an \acquire's CAS only fails if it was helped by another process (a \set{} or a \release{} operation).
+Once \acquire($k$) successfully commits a version $v$, it reads and returns the corresponding data pointer $D[v.index]$.

-At any time, the only reason for an \acquire($k$) operation's CAS to fail is if another processor helped it commit a version.
-This can be done by either a \set{} or a \release{} operation (see details in the \emph{set} and \emph{release} part respectively), both making $A[k]=\langle 0, v \rangle$ for some version $v$.
-Once an \acquire($k$) operation successfully commits a version $v$ by setting (or seeing) $A[k]$ as $\langle 0,v\rangle$, it simply reads and returns $D[v.index]$, which stores the data pointer associated with $v$.